SamPanpaliya/Pacman/README.md

-# Pac-Man DFS Maze Solver
+# PacMan DFS Maze Solver

 This project implements a Pac-Man agent to find paths through a maze world using the Depth First Search (DFS) algorithm.
 The goal is to find a path to a specific location within the maze and display intermediate solutions as well as the final path.